Bible Question:

 When the camels had finished drinking, the man took a gold ring weighing a half-shekel and two bracelets for her wrists weighing ten shekels in gold . . .
 Genesis 24:22 (NASB)

-In Exodus 32:2-3 Aaron commanded the people to remove the gold rings from their wives, sons and daughters.
+For example, in Exodus 32:2-3 Aaron commanded the people to remove the gold rings (nezem) from their wives, sons and daughters.
 The verse states that the rings were earrings and not finger rings.

 Aaron said to them, “Tear off the gold rings which are in the ears of your wives, your sons, and your daughters, and bring them to me.
 Then all the people tore off the gold rings which were in their ears and brought them to Aaron.
 Exodus 32:2-3 (NASB)

-In Exodus 35:22 we discover that the Israelites wore brooches, signet rings and bracelets.
+In Exodus 35:22 we discover that the Israelites wore brooches, earrings (nezem), signet rings (tabbaat), and bracelets.

 Then all whose hearts moved them, both men and women, came and brought brooches and earrings and signet rings and bracelets, all articles of gold; so did every man who presented an offering of gold to the LORD.
 Exodus 35:22 (NASB)

-Numbers 31:50 reveals that the Israelites also wore armlets and necklaces.
+Numbers 31:50 reveals that the Israelites also wore armlets, bracelets, signet rings (tabbaat), and necklaces.

 So we have brought as an offering to the LORD what each man found, articles of gold, armlets and bracelets, signet rings, earrings and necklaces, to make atonement for ourselves before the LORD.
 Numbers 31:50 (NASB)

-Esther 3:10; 12; 8:2, 8, 10, and Daniel 6:17 do not give us any new information about rings since it refers only to signet rings.
-Job 42:11 states that people when consoling Job presented him with gifts of rings and money, but this verse does not indicate God’s approval of men wearing rings.
-However, God never warns the Israelites to not wear rings, nose rings or earrings.
+Job 42:11 states that the people consoling Job presented him with gifts of rings and money, but this verse does not indicate God’s approval of men wearing rings.
+It simply reports what happened.
+However, God never warns the Israelites to not wear finger rings, nose rings or earrings.
 Proverbs 11:22 indicates that women wore nose rings.
 Nose and finger rings are also mentioned in Ezekiel 16:12.

 Rings are mentioned in the New Testament two times.
 For example, finger rings are mentioned in Luke 15:22 and again in James 2:2.
 Throughout the Old Testament and New Testament, it is obvious that men and women wore rings on their fingers, in their noses and on their ears.
 But does God ever prohibit the wearing of rings?
 The answer is yes!
 The explanation is given in the conclusion.